IslandRhythms/CapturedSoldiersList-XCOM2Mod/CapturedSoldiersList/CapturedSoldiersList/ReadMe.txt

 [/list]

-If you want to say more than thank you, feel free to [url=https://www.buymeacoffee.com/TheIslandRhythm]Buy me an apple[/url]
+If you want to say more than thank you, feel free to [url=https://www.buymeacoffee.com/TheIslandRhythm] Buy me an apple[/url]